An insurance adviser is a go-between who deals with insurers to arrange your insurance. They can also help if you need to claim on your insurance.

 It’s good to shop around to get a good view of the wider market and what kind of deals are offered elsewhere.

-Advisers can receive up to four types of commission:
+Advisers can receive different types of commissions or other incentives:

 An upfront commission.
 This can be as high as 200% of the annual premium, including bonus commissions.